efeelize/eng/bec/record/phase_1/Day_47.md

 # 3.topic:site location and relocation
 ## improtance
-- it enable a company to provide convenient,dependable service to iys customers.locating in areas where there are sufficient skilled or trained workers with a good work ethic can lead to higher-quality performance.
+- it enable a company to provide convenient,dependable service to its customers. locating in areas where there are sufficient skilled or trained workers with a good work ethic can lead to higher
+-quality
+performance.

 ## how
 ### economies
-- economies of cost or other economic advantage for land,building or units,taxes,insurance
+- economies of cost or other economic advantage for land,building or units, taxes, insurance.
-- taxes may be sizable for a company with a multimillion-dollar investment in facilities and inventory,so it may select a location where tax reductions or exemptions are allowed to new business.
+- taxes may be sizable for a company with a multimillion-dollar investment in facilities and inventory, so it may select a location where tax reductions or exemptions are allowed to new business.

 ### demand for products or services
-- nearness to related industries and suppliers,warehouse,or service operations
+- nearness to related industries and suppliers,warehouse, or service operations.
 - demand forecasts help determine where goods or services are most likely to be sold.
-- a weighted center of demand exists for each product or product family,so a company should select a location which suppliers this demand.
+- a weighted center of demand exists for each product or product family, so a company should select a location which suppliers this demand.
 - availability of economical transportation for materials and suppliers as well as for finished goods.

 ### employees
 - climate and environment in line with needs for the kind of industry and amenable for employees' lifestyle.
 - ample space for planned needs of business and for later expansion.
-- nearness to such employee needs as housing,schoold,transportation,religious facilities,day care,shopping,
-and recreational facilities.
+- nearness to such employee needs as housing,schoold, transportation, religious facilities, day care, shopping, and recreational facilities.

 ### location
-- located in a well-established and fast-growing business area,because in such an area,there are many businesses which will need law services.
+- located in a well-established and fast-growing business area,because in such an area, there are many businesses which will need law services.
-- the public transportation is very convenient in such an area,customers will find it easy to get to us.
+- the public transportation is very convenient in such an area, customers will find it easy to get to us.
-- being located in a place with high demand will boost our business,thus increaing the company's profits.
+- being located in a place with high demand will boost our business, thus increaing the company's profits.

 ## PART III.
 ### sentence